zertyuiop/Jacobi/README.md

 # Jacobi
-Jacobi's method of full problem of matrix's own numbers.
+Example of Jacobi's method of full problem of matrix's own numbers.